Drabble: Just a Coincidence

 “Help me pack up.
 We’re going somewhere warmer.”

-Posted on January 7, 2017, in Drabble and tagged cold weather, creative writing, family, fiction, overprotective brother, short story, siblings, slice of life, water.
+Posted on January 7, 2017, in Short Stories and tagged cold weather, creative writing, family, fiction, overprotective brother, Short Stories, siblings, slice of life, water.
 Bookmark the permalink.
 Leave a comment.